 This article contains an excerpt from our eBook, The Basics: Feature Flags 101.
 If you like the content you see, stick around to the end where we’ll link the full eBook for you.

-We designed Harness Feature Flags with developers in mind.
+We designed Harness Feature Flags with developers and platform engineers in mind.
 We want to meet developers where they are by storing and managing flag configurations in Git as simple YAML files for easy versioning and audit across any preferred environments.

 Because developers really are the arbiters of feature flags at an organization, it makes sense to make it easy for them to onboard and tie right into their existing workflows.
 Rather than have another tool to use, everything should be doable with code.
 Of course, for those who like adding a UI to the mix, Harness has just the thing.

 Developers can build flexible pipelines piecing together flag changes with notifications, timing, approval, and more.
+This ensures they fail safely, reverting any feature that might cause issues swiftly.
 They can standardize release processes using reusable feature flag pipeline templates.
+Such strategies bolster the effectiveness of your rollout strategy, ensuring smooth transitions and reduced hiccups.
 Feature flag pipelines can be created using the visual pipeline builder and step library, and also by using config-as-code.

 By using feature flag pipelines, developers can automate feature rollouts and reduce the time to go from commit to production.
 If you use other Harness modules like CI or CD, you can also extend those same pipelines into Feature Flags to further simplify software deployment.